Frequently Asked Questions:

 What are the strong points in the Holy House Homeschool Enrichment Programme?

-Our strong points are: (1) an authentically Catholic approach to education; (2) a challenging and rigorous academic programme, (3) vibrant and committed Catholic educators, (4) structure and accountability, (5) a community environment, (6) low tuition and, of utmost importance, (7) Mass and daily prayer, (7) an optional Latin Immersion programme.
+Our strong points are: (1) an authentically Catholic approach to education; (2) a challenging and rigorous academic programme, (3) vibrant and committed Catholic educators, (4) structure and accountability, (5) a community environment, (6) low tuition and, of utmost importance, (7) Mass and daily prayer, (7) an optional Latin programme.

 Do you have any accreditations?